SYSTEMD-R...D.SERVICE(8) systemd-resolved.serviceSYSTEMD-R...D.SERVICE(8)

 in resolv.conf(5) are not supported currently.

-subsequent DNS queries, and for each query always talks to
+DNS queries, and for each query always talks to the first

-the first listed DNS server from /etc/resolv.conf first, and
+listed DNS server from /etc/resolv.conf first, and on failure

-on failure continues with the next until reaching the end of
+continues with the next until reaching the end of the list

-continuously talk to the same server for all queries on a
+continuously talk to the same server for all queries in a

 particular lookup scope until some form of error is seen at

-which point it switches to the next, and then continuously
+which point it will switch to the next server, and then stay

-stays with it for all queries on the scope until the next
+with it for all queries on the scope until the next failure,

-failure, and so on, eventually returning to the first
+and so on, eventually returning to the first configured

-configured server.
-This is done to optimize lookup times, in
+server.
+This is done to optimize lookup times, in particular

-particular given that the resolver typically must first probe
+given that the resolver typically must first probe server

-server feature sets when talking to a server, which is time
+feature sets when talking to a server, which takes time.
+This

-consuming.
-This different behaviour implies that listed DNS
+different behaviour implies that listed DNS servers per lookup

-servers per lookup scope must be equivalent in the zones they
+scope must be equivalent in the zones they serve, so that

-serve, so that sending a query to one of them will yield the
+sending a query to one of them will yield the same results as

 Four modes of handling /etc/resolv.conf (see resolv.conf(5)) are